CZ-NIC/django-pain/README.rst

 ``PAIN_PROCESSORS``
 ===================

-Required setting containing dictionary of payment processor names and dotted paths to payment processors classes.
+A required setting containing a dictionary of payment processor names and dotted paths to payment processors classes.
-The payments are offered to different payment processors in that order.
+The payments are offered to the payment processors in that order.

 Example configuration: